FitchKrause/LucarioSonicPlatinumEngine/README.md

 - CUstomizable HUD, ScoreCard and TitleCard.
 (Only custom defined, sonic 1 style and sonic 2 style works for the moment).
 - Toggleable option to display continues counter above lives counter.
 - Toggleable option to show leading zeroes on all the counters.
-- Transparency optio for the HUD, doesn't afects titlecard and scorecard.
+- Transparency option for the HUD, does not afects the TitleCard and the ScoreCard.

 ## Characters
 - Sonic the hedgehog.